"Hair", the actor of Everwood Treat Williams killed in a motorcycle accident in Vermont - ExBulletin

 I’m just devastated.
 He was the nicest guy.
 He was so talented, McPherson told People magazine.

-He was an actor, McPherson said.
-The filmmakers loved him.
-It has been the heart of Hollywood since the late 1970s.
+He was an actor of actors,” McPherson said.
+“Filmmakers loved him.
+He’s been the heart of Hollywood since the late 1970s.

 He was nominated for a Golden Globe Award for his role as hippie leader George Berger in the 1979 film version of the hit musical Hair.